Compressed Sensing for Capability Localization in Large Language Models: Related Works

-Similar to our findings, mixture-of-experts (MoE) architectures were designed to utilize the benefits of specialization within neural networks by routing inputs to sparse subsets of experts \citep{shazeer2017outrageously}.
-Prior work has investigated expert specialization and routing strategies, finding that specialization can improve performance and efficiency \citep{huang2024harder, lo2025closerlookmixtureofexpertslarge, guo2025advancingexpertspecializationbetter}.
+\paragraph{Expert specialization} Mixture-of-experts (MoE) architectures were designed to utilize the benefits of specialization within neural networks by routing inputs to sparse subsets of experts \citep{shazeer2017outrageously}.
+Prior work has investigated expert specialization and routing strategies, finding that specialization can improve performance and efficiency \citep{huang2024harder, lo2025closerlookmixtureofexpertslarge, guo2025advancingexpertspecializationbetter, pikekos2025mixture}.

-Although MoE models operate on feedforward layers rather than attention heads, they provide evidence that sparse, specialized computation is beneficial.
-Closer to our setting, \citet{pikekos2025mixture} introduce Mixture of Sparse Attention (MoSA), which routes tokens to a sparse subset of attention heads and achieves improved performance over full attention.
 These results align with our findings that attention heads naturally specialize and that only a small subset is critical for executing specific capabilities.